 It seems more like five minutes than five years ago that we unleashed the world’s first ‘pop-up’ Rentokil Pestaurant on the unsuspecting public at One New Change in London on 15th August 2013.
-Quite a unique way (we thought) to celebrate our heritage and over 90 years in pest control, by serving Londoners a range of sweet and savoury edible insects.
+Quite a unique way (we thought) to celebrate our heritage and over 90 years in pest control, by serving Londoners a range of sweet and savory edible insects.

 Later that month we supported the LATES evening at the Science Museum with a ‘mini-bug buffet’ and in October we took the Rentokil Pestaurant to Edinburgh’s historic Grassmarket, giving Scotland its first taste of cheddar cheese mealworms, roasted locusts and curried crickets!

 In 2014 we celebrated Global Pestaurant Day with great success in Writer’s Square, Belfast.
 Our Irish visitors consumed three quarters of a kilo of edible insects as many tried Entomophagy for the first time.
 During that autumn we took pestaurant ‘on tour’ to schools across the UK, in support of our chosen charity Malaria No More UK and their ‘Miles for Malaria’ fundraising campaign.